sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/patanjaliH/yogasUtram.md

 *grahaṇa svarūpa asmitā anvaya arthavattva
 saṁyamāt indriyajayaḥ*

-grahaṇa – sensual grasping; svarūpa – own form; asmitā – identification; anvaya – connection, association; arthavatva – value, worth; saṁyamāt –From the continuous effortless linkage of the attention;****indriyajayaḥ – the mastery of the sensual energy by psychological control
+grahaṇa – sensual grasping; svarūpa – own form; asmitā – identification; anvaya – connection, association; arthavatva – value, worth; saṁyamāt –From the continuous effortless linkage of the attention;indriyajayaḥ – the mastery of the sensual energy by psychological control

 **From the continuous effortless linkage of the attention
 to sensual grasping, to the form of the sensual energy,